-Welcome to the UHV Master’s program in Counseling, Forensic, and the Specialist in School Psychology Program at University of Houston Victoria (UHV) in the School of Arts and Sciences.
+Welcome to the UHV Master’s program in Counseling Psychology, Forensic Psychology, and the Specialist in School Psychology Program at University of Houston Victoria (UHV) in the College of Liberal Arts and Social Sciences.
 The Psychology Department at UHV has been offering educational, informational, and cultural opportunities to students.

-This handbook contains policies specific to the Counseling, Forensic, and Specialist in School Psychology Program’s that supplement those found in course syllabi, the UHV Catalog, and the UHV Student Handbook.
+This handbook contains policies specific to the Forensic Psychology, Specialist in School Psychology, and Counseling Psychology Program’s that supplement those found in program specific handbooks, course syllabi, the UHV Catalog, and the UHV Student Handbook.
 Please become very familiar with this handbook.
 Students are responsible for knowing the material in the Handbook and using it as a guide to academic and nonacademic policies and procedures within the Psychology Graduate program.

 Congratulations on your decision to advance your education.
 The faculty and staff are here to help you reach your goal!

-The information below is general to Graduate Programs in Psychology as a whole (Please review either the Counseling, Forensic or Specialist in School Psychology Handbooks for specific program requirements).
+The information below is general to Graduate Programs in Psychology as a whole (Please review either the Counseling Psychology, Forensic Psychology or Specialist in School Psychology Handbooks for specific program requirements).

 Criminal History Acknowledgement